ralphcasipe1/just-do-the-testing/README.md

 ## 📜 Table of Contents
 - **[Test Structures](#Section-1:-Test-Structures)**

     Optimal way on structuring test which is aiming for readability and maintainability.

 - **[Back-end](#Back-end)**

     In this section, we would share testing techniques outside the famous test pyramid (unit, integration and e2e).
 How micro-service architecture affects testing and what are the efficient way to test it.

 - **[Microservices Testing Techniques](https://github.com/ralphcasipe1/just-do-the-testing/tree/develop/testing-microservices)**

+    We will share 12 common techniques and when to use it.

 - **[Chaos Engineering/Testing](https://github.com/ralphcasipe1/just-do-the-testing/tree/develop/chaos-engineering)**

-  This section will talk about Chaos Engineering.
+    We will talk about starting and maintaining the culture of chaos engineering/testing.

 - **[Measuring test](#Measuring-test)**

     Measuring the quality of the implemented Tests

 - **[CI](#CI)**

     Leveraging continuous testing for failing fast and continuous improvement

 - **[Conclusion](#Conclusion)**

     My closing thoughts about the current state of testing techniques in todays era.

 - **[Resources](#Resources)**

     My research materials that help me a lot when writing this.

 - **[References](#References)**

     The citations I made when writing this.
 ____________

 ## Reading Guidelines